instructor-ai/instructor/docs/blog/posts/generator.md

 Time for first result (generator): 4.33 seconds
 ```

-`recommendations_stream` is a generator!
-It yields the extracted products as it's processing the stream in real-time.
+As you can see, `recommendations_stream` is a generator!
+It yields the extracted products as it's processing the stream in token by token.
 Now let's get the same response without streaming and see how they compare.

 ```python
 start_perf = time.perf_counter()